srujana-16/DVD-Project-1/README.md

-# Estimating Leakage of ISCAS 74182 Circuit
+# Estimating Leakage of ISCAS 74182 Circuit - DVD Project 1

 ## Overview
 Project done as part of  **Digital VLSI Design course at IIIT Hyderabad**.